imclaren/blog/_posts/2015-01-19-databreach.md

 ### 4. And company data breaches will be catastrophic once money can be easily laundered

 Let's assume that it is only a matter of time before digital currencies such as bitcoin, that can be stored and transmitted anonymously, become mainstream.
-These currencies will, at least initially, operate alongside traditional currencies backed by national governments.
+These currencies, or other forms of instantaneous anonymous transactions, will at least initially operate alongside traditional currencies backed by national governments.

 But once effectively unlimited money can be stored and transmitted anonymously, the nature and scale of crime will change.
 As Gibson points out, now that massive data breaches are commonplace, the only thing stopping massive, company destroying fraud is that it's not money that hackers steal.
 It's credit card details.